7 On Page SEO Tips to Implement Right Now

 Use H1 through H4 if you can.
 Most premium themes automatically use H1 tags for the post title.
 Only have 1 H1 tag, you can have as many H2H4 tags as you want.

-The H1 is the most important set of words in an article according to Google so this goes back to the importance of having a good title.
+The H1 tag, according to Google, is the most important set of words in an article.
+This goes back to the importance of having a good title.
 You just need to know.
-The subtext in 200+ words per H tag is good.

 Images